mrzachnugent/react-native-reusables/lib/rn-primitives/README.md

 ### External State Control

-These components are designed with zero internal state, relying entirely on externally provided state.
+These components are designed with almost zero internal state, relying on externally provided state (internal state is used for things like errors and layouts which you can also monitor).